ron4fun/HashLibPlus/README.md

 *CMake version 2.30.3*, was specifically used to compile this library.

 **Note: Download the [catch2](https://github.com/catchorg/Catch2) library from github and put inside the folder `Catch2-2.13.6` in the `HashLibPlus.Tests` directory, before running `cmake` command.
-I emptied the folder because of project size.**
+I emptied the folder because of project size.
+But you can download the full release [here](https://github.com/ron4fun/HashLibPlus/releases/tag/v1.0)**

 ```
 > cmake --version